 last female of our kind.

-Lighting bolts across the air between our eyes.
+Lighting arcs across the air between our eyes.

 We clung to flesh as to this land the wet is rivering.